 The parties agree that enrollment in a health insurance plan is required by the University as a condition of appointment.
-The University will enroll all Graduate Employees with an appointment of 0.3 FTE or greater in the University health insurance plan prior to the start of the Graduate Employee's appointment or reappointment during either the academic year or Summer Session.
+The University will enroll all Graduate Employees appointed at or above the minimum FTE as defined within this Agreement in the University health insurance plan prior to the start of the Graduate Employee's appointment or reappointment during either the academic year or Summer Session.
 Graduate Employees are required as a condition of employment to be enrolled in the University health insurance plan unless they submit a waiver request and receive approval as outlined in Section 2 of this article.

 A Graduate Employee may choose to enroll their partner, children, or family in the University health insurance plan.
-The enrollment form must be submitted to University Human Resources within the first thirty (30) days of the start of the appointment.
+The enrollment form must be submitted to University Human Resources within the first thirty (30) calendar days of the start of the appointment.
 Unless there is a break in the Graduate Employee's health insurance coverage, all previously enrolled dependents will be automatically enrolled in the subsequent term for which the Graduate Employee is eligible for health insurance, including Summer Session.
-If a family member should not be reenrolled, the Graduate Employee must submit a new enrollment form to University Human Resources within the first thirty (30) days of the start of the appointment, or before May 1st for Summer Session.
+If a family member should not be re-enrolled, the Graduate Employee must submit a new enrollment form to University Human Resources within the first thirty (30) calendar days of the start of the appointment, or before May 1st for Summer Session.